| CloserLook > Romans > Romans 2:17 to 3:20 |

 end, He couldn't say that about David's son --- "For it came to pass, when Solomon was old, that his wives turned

-away his heart after other gods: and his heart was not perfect
+away his heart after other gods: and his heart was not perfect with the LORD

-with the LORD his God, as was the heart of David his father."
+his God, as was the heart of David his father."

-thou be a breaker of the law, thy circumcision is made uncircumcision", and "For he is not a Jew, which is one outwardly", would be
+thou be a breaker of the law, thy circumcision is made uncircumcision", and "For he is not a Jew, which is one outwardly," would be

 And since

-Paul was the human author of this epistle, it would fall to him to defend this line of reasoning.
+Paul was the human author of this epistle, it would fall to him to defend this

-In chapter 3,
+In Chapter 3,

 we find him doing exactly that.